Suicide note

-A suicide note or death note is a message written by a person who intends to die by suicide.
+A suicide note or death note is a message written by a person who intends to die by suicide, often intended to be read afterwards.

 A study examining Japanese suicide notes estimated that 25–30% of suicides are accompanied by a note.
 However, incidence rates may depend on ethnicity and cultural differences, and may reach rates as high as 50% in certain demographics.
 A suicide message can be in any form or medium, but the most common methods are by a written note, an audio message, or a video.

 Reasons

 Some fields of study, such as sociology, psychiatry and graphology, have investigated the reasons why people who complete or attempt suicide leave a note.

 The most common reasons that people contemplating suicide choose to write a suicide note include one or more of the following: